-- 4.13.
-Program Responsibilities - The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims.
+4.13.
+Program Responsibilities

+- The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims.
 (Core) - 4.13.a.
 The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
-(Core) - 4.13.b.
+(Core) - 4.13.a.1.
+The program should provide an environment that promotes research and/or scholarly activity by the residents.
+(Detail) - 4.13.b.
 The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care.
 (Core)